 Cockpit is one of the best web-based server management dashboards because of its ease of use and installation.
-It also offers a great dashboard by which you can catch the server-related information in real-time.
+It also offers a great dashboard by which you can catch server-related information in real time.
 It also gives access to CPU load, a variety of processes, filesystem statistics, and other data.
-This server management tool provides great flexibility in managing the Linux servers remotely and locally.
-With Cockpit, you can manage the network problem quickly.
-It also provides the superuser control, such as remote reboot or shutdown of the server.
+This server management tool provides great flexibility in managing Linux servers remotely and locally.
+With Cockpit, you can address network problems quickly.
+It also includes superuser control, such as remote reboot or shutdown of the server.
 Cockpit is a GUI-web-based tool that includes the following features:

 - Storage administration and journal inspection options.

 - Configuration options for the network interface and SELinux.

 - System subscription management and software update options.